 How to Dispose of LED Light Bulbs

-You can either dispose of LEDs with the rest of your trash items or find a recycling facility that will take them.
+You can either dispose of LEDs with the rest of your trash items or you can find a recycling facility that will take them.
 They don't contain mercury, but some of them contain metals such as copper, nickel, and lead.

-Most communities don't require you to recycle LEDs, but if you want them to be put to good use, you can look for a specialized recycling facility since your average recycling center isn’t always able to process them.
+Most communities don't require you to recycle LEDs.
+But if you want them to be put to good use, you can look for a specialized recycling facility since your average recycling center isn’t always able to process them.

 LEDs are up to 90% more energy-efficient than incandescent lights and have a lifespan of 50,000 hours.
 Thanks to these properties, they have replaced older types of bulbs in many applications.